-To synchronize schedules after adding a node:
+To synchronize schedules after adding a node

-- From the Start menu (the Start screen on Windows 2012 operating systems), type Run, and then press Enter to open the Run dialog box. - In the Run dialog box, type scc, and then click OK to launch the Solutions Configuration Center (SCC). - Launch the Quick Recovery Configuration Wizard from the Solutions Configuration Center. - 2 Continue through the wizard until the Synchronizing Schedules panel shows that synchronization between cluster nodes is complete. - 3 Click Cancel to exit the wizard.
+- Open the Solutions Configuration Center from the Start screen, and launch the Quick Recovery Configuration Wizard. - 2 Continue through the wizard until the Synchronizing Schedules panel shows that synchronization between cluster nodes is complete. - 3 Click Cancel to exit the wizard.